 Led by artistic director and choreographer Stephen Mills, Ballet Austin is Austin’s most adventurous and nationally-recognized classical performing arts institution.
-2008’s “Cult of Color”, a three way collaboration between Mills, visual artist Trenton Doyle Hancock, and Reynolds, remains one of Graham’s all-time favorite projects.
+2008’s “Cult of Color”, a three-way collaboration between Mills, visual artist Trenton Doyle Hancock, and Reynolds, remains one of Graham’s all-time favourite projects.
 A year and a half later Graham worked with Stephen again, this time deconstructing and reconstructing Bach for a piece called “Bounce”.
 The next part of that series premieres this fall with variations on Mozart scored for amplified and effected cello and violin.

 2011 “Though the Earth Gives Way”

 Seven Daughters of Eve – An NYC Collaboration